-- 1.2 Marriages may be solemnised any day of the week, including bank holidays, between the hours of 8am and 6pm.
-In accordance with Section 75 of the Marriage Act 1949 it is an offence to solemnize a marriage outside those hours, unless a special licence has been granted by the Archbishop of Canterbury. - 1.3 It is also an offence to solemnize a marriage according to the rites and ceremonies of the Church of England or Church in Wales in any place other than the one specified in the preliminaries to the marriage or in any place other than a church or other building in which banns may be published, unless a special licence has been granted. - 1.4 It follows that such a marriage may not be solemnized in a non-conformist church, chapel or other building registered for the solemnization of marriages by the Registrar General (Section 41, Marriage Act 1949), except when the place of marriage is: - a naval, military or air force chapel which is both licensed by the bishop and registered by the Registrar General, or - a building to which a sharing agreement relates whereby it is also a building in which banns maybe published, or - by special licence
+- Marriages may be solemnised at any hour of the day or night and on any day of the week, including bank holidays.
+However, under Canon Law the hours during which a marriage in a church or chapel of the Church of England (not Church in Wales) may take place remains between 8am and 6pm.
+If a member if the clergy were to solemnize a marriage outside these hours (unless by special licence granted by the Archbishop of Canterbury) it would be an offence under the Clergy Discipline Measure 2003. - 1.3 It is an offence to solemnize a marriage according to the rites and ceremonies of the Church of England or Church in Wales in any place other than the one specified in the preliminaries to the marriage or in any place other than a church or other building in which banns may be published, unless a special licence has been granted by the Archbishop of Canterbury. - 1.4 It follows that such a marriage may not be solemnized in a non-conformist church, chapel or other building registered for the solemnization of marriages by the Registrar General (Section 41, Marriage Act 1949), except when the place of marriage is: - a naval, military or air force chapel which is both licensed by the bishop and registered by the Registrar General, or - a building to which a sharing agreement relates whereby it is also a building in which banns maybe published, or - by special licence